tardate/LittleCodingKata/README.md

-# 348 Little Coding Katas
+# 349 Little Coding Katas

-> Latest addition :sparkles: [Rust File Handling](./rust/file-handling) - Reviewing common file operations with rust
+> Latest addition :sparkles: [Ruby File Handling](./ruby/file-operations) - Reviewing common file operations with ruby

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about